 Recap: how we experienced the FashionTech 2017

-The times we live in are exciting; everything is in motion and we can see the change in the new products that arrive at the markets.
-This year's FashionTech has shown us that there indeed is some big changes to come...
+The times we live in are exciting.
+Everything is in motion and we can see the change in new products that arrive on the markets.

 It makes us happy to see that there is a change.
 People – business people as well as consumers – do take care of our environment.
 They try to not produce so much waste, or if they do, they try to use recycled materials.
 One exhibitor we scouted at the FashionTech was Mariella Labels – a business founded in Finland.
 They created a method for electronic price tags.
 The tags are re-usable and can be coded with a certain a price on it.
 The number can be recoded as soon as you apply it to another product.
 Imagine if every business in the world would use this – do you have an idea how much paper could be saved?
 And again, how this would affect our water and our forests?
 The chain is long and its change can start at a single point.
 We like the idea of non-plastic or non-paper price tags a lot.

 Warming textile technology

 We also spotted another great idea called nanogy by Acanthurus.
 This is an innovative warming technology, developed by Chinese market leader j-NOVA for the European market.
 It’s maybe the the change that is going to reach our markets the quickest of all.
 It’s a technology for clothes to warm up by pressing a button.
 The designers from the brand “nanogy” developed a technology with nano wires which can heat up if you’re cold.
 “This will make freezing a thing of the past,” explains Carsten Wortmann, founder and CEO of Acanthurus, in an interview.
 The best about it?
 You can wash it and even iron it….